+1.215.495.4935

 The Closed Kernel of EIM

-This working paper isolates the closed mathematical core of the Execution–Interaction–Memory framework: a finite dodecahedral graph substrate whose spectral and representation-theoretic structure can be stated without relying on the still-open projection and readout layer.
+This working paper isolates the closed mathematical core of the Execution–Interaction–Memory framework: a finite dodecahedral graph substrate whose spectral and representation-theoretic structure can be stated independently of the still-open projection and readout layer.
+Its central result is an exact identity linking three kernel feature

 Google Doc